Thailand’s logistics startup Flash Express raises $200 million – TechCrunch

 Flash Express, which operates door-to-door pickup and delivery service, claims to be the second largest private player to operate in this space.
 The startup, which also counts Alibaba as an investor, entered the market with delivery fees as low as 60 cents per parcel, a move that allowed it to quickly win a significant market share.

 The startup has also expanded aggressively in the past year.
 Flash Express had about 1,100 delivery points during this time last year.
-Now it has over 5,000, exceeding those of 138-year-old Thailand Post.
+Now it has more than 5,000, exceeding those of 138-year-old Thailand Post.

 Flash Express currently delivers more than 1 million parcels a day, up from about 50,000 during the same time last year.
 The startup says it has also invested heavily in technology that has enabled it to handle over 100,000 parcels in a minute by fully automated sorting systems.